Young Voices Contributors

 Sam Peak graduated from Park University in Kansas City, Missouri with a BA in political science.
 He has done policy research for the Cato Institute and the American Legislative Exchange Council.
 Sam’s work has been featured in the American Conservative, the Federalist, and the Kansas City Star.

 Gun Rights | Taxes & Regulations

-Matthew Larosiere is a legal associate at a Washington, D.C. think tank.
+Matthew Larosiere is the policy director for the Firearms Policy Coalition.
 He writes on the subject of the 2nd Amendment, gun law, taxation and gun violence.
 His work has been featured in National Review, Cato Blog, Fox Nation, Forbes, Wall Street Journal and more.

 Matthew graduated cum laude from the University of Alabama with a J.D. and Master of Laws in Taxation.
 During law school, he served as the president of the Federalist Society and the ethics opinion editor of the Journal of the Legal Profession.
 He holds a B.S. in Business Management from the University of Central Florida.

 Oak Lawn, IL

 John Kristof is a freelance policy writer from Chicago and a senior at Indiana Wesleyan University (IWU) pursuing a Bachelor’s of Science degree in Economics and Honors Humanities.
 Previously, John interned at the Illinois Policy Institute (IPI), mainly writing on fiscal issues and government efficiency, reaching over 100,000 unique readers.
 Before his stint at IPI, John was a Junior Fellow at the Illinois Family Institute, where he wrote on religion and politics, conducted political research and launched the Illinois Family Spotlight podcast.
 At IWU, John serves on three student government committees and works as an assistant in the Department of Economics.

 Entitlements & Debt | Healthcare | Taxes & Regulations